prometheus/prometheus/docs/querying/api.md

 ```

 ### Completion
-This endpoint returns a list of the possible value for the given word contains in the promQL expression provided
+This endpoint provides completions based on the provided PromQL expression and cursor position as well as the data stored in the given Prometheus instance.

+The result is a list of  [`CompletionItem`](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_completion)
+It is recommended to limit the number of results.

 ```
 POST /api/v1/langserver/completion